heidless-stillwater/blog-astro-1/src/content/blog/dJango Cloud Deploy: Google App engine & Cloud Run.md

 ---

-If your new to all this I'd STRONGLY recommend you follow the walkthrough verbatim - including naming choices.
+If you're new to all this I'd STRONGLY recommend you follow the walkthrough in order & verbatim - including naming choices.

-Don't change anything first time through as any changes may need to percolate through and cause confusion as you progess.
+Don't 'customize' anything as the sequence & naming decisions may have dependencies we've yet to cover.

-Of course, If experienced take what your need.
+Of course, if experienced then take what you need.
 My pleasure ;-)

 ## Pre-requisites
 - Skills Experience